Africa-wide programmes

-Currently, GCF is involved in giraffe conservation initiatives in 15 African countries.
-Our involvement ranges from programme implementation to providing technical support to partners, from conservation monitoring to hands-on conservation actions, from direct to indirect support.
+Currently, GCF works on, manages and supports giraffe conservation programmes and initiatives that concern all four species of giraffe in 19 African countries.
+Our involvement ranges from implementation to providing technical support to partners, from conservation monitoring to hands-on conservation actions, from direct to indirect support.

 Species programmes

 GCF’s recent research has shown that there is not only one, but four species of giraffe.
-GCF is the only organisation in the world that works towards conserving all four of these species in the wild.
+GCF works on, manages and supports giraffe conservation programmes that concern all four species of giraffe in the wild.

 Masai Giraffe